Pong420/ME/projects/videojs-plus/videojs-plus.md

 link: 'https://pong420.github.io/videojs-plus/examples/'
 ---

-<span>VideoJS Plus</span> is an extension and skin for <a href="https://github.com/videojs/video.js">video.js</a>.
+<span>VideoJS Plus</span> is an extension and skin designed for <a href="https://github.com/videojs/video.js">video.js</a>. that was created to provide a layout similar to <span>Youtube</span> and features a responsive design.

-The layout reference from <span>Youtube</span> and responsively designed.
-The size of the controls depends on the font size of the container, so itÏ can be easily customized for different screen size.
-Also, there are several useful plugins.
-For example, <span>Playlist</span>, <span>Subtitles / Quality selector</span>.
+The size of the controls adjusts according to the font size of the container, allowing for easy customization for various screen sizes.
+Additionally, there are several plugins available, such as <span>Playlist</span>, <span>Subtitles / Quality selector</span>, which offer additional useful functionality.